The Complete Guide to Touring Assisted Living Communities

 2. Cleanliness and Maintenance

 A clean environment is essential in any senior living community.
 Look for cleanliness in common areas, hallways, and individual rooms.
-Check for safety features such as grab bars, non-slip floors, and adequate lighting in bathrooms and hallways.
+Check for safety features like grab bars, non-slip floors, and adequate lighting in bathrooms and hallways.
 A well-maintained community shows that the staff takes pride in creating a safe and comfortable environment for the residents.

 Questions to ask: